Hudspeth County is named for Claude Benton Hudspeth, who was a state congressman, rancher and newspaper publisher.

 Contractor: Butell and Hardie of El Paso ( Supervisor )

 Description: The building faces south and is a one story reddish pink colored adobe brick and concrete structure.
-The building is located on spacious grounds in the center of the city.
+The building is located on spacious grounds in the center of Sierra Blanca.
 The building is a “T” shape and is built of adobe brick.
 The walls are 18 inches thick.
 The east and west wings are lower in height.
 The low roof is hipped.
-The north wing houses a community room.
-The large courtroom is located on the west side of the entrance and the smaller County Court courtroom is located in the east wing.
+In the interior, the walls are plaster.
+The main courtroom is located on the west side and the small courtroom is located at the southeast corner.
+On the north side is the large assembly room in thenorth wing.
+The building houses the State District Court, Constitutional County Court and County Justice Court.
 The building was restored in 2002 to 2004.

-Note: The present courthouse is the first and only courthouse built in the County.
+History: The county was created in 1917 and Sierra Blanca was selected as the county seat.
+The present courthouse is the first and only courthouse built in the County.
 The cost of construction was $35,000.
-Lang & Witchell were hired as the architect in 1918 but were released.
-Butell and Hardie of El Paso prepared the plans and three bids were received: J C Worthington at $40,000, H T Ponford & Sons at $36,750 and George Boudett at $35,000.
-The bids were rejected and Bradford & Hardie were hired to supervise construction in 1918.
+Lang & Mitchell were hired as the architect in 1918 but were released.
+Bueteil and Hardie of El Paso prepared the plans and three bids were received: J C Worthington at $40,000, H T Ponford & Sons at $36,750 and George Boudett at $35,000.
+The bids were rejected and Bueteil and Hardie were hired to supervise construction in 1918.
 Subcontractors were : Rosendo DeLarosa (adobe bricks), Lee Williams (hauling), Gem Electric Corporation, Southwestern Sheet Metal Works, Southwestern Planing Mills, Dave Crockett and Blanca Trading Company.

 Original Building Plan